ShadowOfTheDark669/simple-ctwm-retro-blue/README.md

 6. Left click on wallpaper/root window opens up a menu with several entries/functions.
 7. `Shift+Control+F` allows to take screenshot using cursor.
 8. `Ctrl+F2` and `Ctrl+F3` allow to change the volume in increments/decrements of 10% of the total volume.
+9. Sleep and suspend available from the left-click menu.
+10. Lockscreen form the left-click menu as well.

 ---